-Here are a few of the most significant new labor laws that will bring change to the workplace starting in January:
+Here are a few of the most significant new labor laws that will change the workplace in 2023.

-The most recent increase in the federal minimum wage rate occurred in July 2009, when it was raised to $7.25 per hour.
+The most recent federal minimum wage rate increase occurred in July 2009, when it was raised to $7.25 per hour.
 As the cost of living in many areas has outpaced wages, states and municipalities across the country have implemented higher rates.
-Several large metropolitan areas—including Seattle and Los Angeles—have adopted schedules that will gradually increase the minimum wage to $15 per hour over the next few years.
+Since several large metropolitan areas successfully implemented schedules that gradually increased the minimum wage over the years.
+Effective Jan 1, 2023, Los Angeles’s minimum wage has risen to $15.50 per hour.
+As of Jan 1, 2023, Seattle’s minimum wage has risen to $18.69 an hour, with some institutions paying a minimum wage of $16.50.

 Given the lack of action in updating the federal minimum wage, the following states will feature initiatives addressing this controversial issue on their ballots in November 2016:

 - Colorado.
-Initiative 101 on Colorado’s ballot will propose an amendment to the state constitution that raises the minimum wage to $9.30 per hour, with subsequent increases of $0.90 each January until the rate reaches $12 in 2020.
-The current minimum wage in Colorado is $8.31.
+Colorado established Initiative 101 in 2016, which proposed an amendment to the state constitution that raised the minimum wage to $9.30 per hour— with subsequent increases of $0.90 each January until the rate reaches $12 in 2020.
+The current minimum wage in 2023 in Colorado is $13.65.

 - Maine.
-Question 4 on the November ballot will ask Maine voters whether they approve increasing the minimum wage from $7.50 to $9 per hour in 2017, with annual increases of $1 each year until the rate equals $12 in 2020.
+Question 4 on the November 2016 ballot asked Maine voters whether they approve increasing the minimum wage from $7.50 to $9 per hour in 2017, with annual increases of $1 each year until the rate equals $12 in 2020.
+Today, Maine’s minimum wage is $13.80 an hour.

 Paid Sick Leave